Russell-Shean/NLD-sewage/README.md

 # NLD-sewage
 The is a work-in-progress repository.
-In this repositories are some ideas for how to map COVID-19 sewage sampling results for the Netherlands.
+In this repository are some ideas for how to map COVID-19 sewage sampling results for the Netherlands.
 Code was all written in R/Rmarkdown (not HTML)

 # Concentration of SARS-CoV-2 RNA in waste water by sampling site in The Netherlands 40/2020-10/2020